Skip to content

 All the nodes matched by the source_path and sink_path respectively are attached to pseudo-source and pseudo-sink nodes, which are then used to calculate the maximum flow.
 The results show the maximum flow between these two pseudo-nodes, which represent the total capacity of the network paths between them.

-MaxFlow calculation can be influenced by the folowing parameters:
+MaxFlow calculation can be influenced by the following parameters:

 • shortest_path: If set to True, it will only consider the shortest paths between source and sink nodes.